-Cold, Fever
+Cold/COVID-19/Influenza, Fever

 The common cold presents the most frequent problem to parents/guardians.
-A child with a "heavy" cold and a hacking cough belongs home in bed, even though they have no fever.
+A child with cold symptoms and a persistent cough should not attend school, even if they have no fever.
 If your child complains of a sore throat and has no other symptoms, your child may go to school.
 If white spots can be seen in the back of the throat or if fever is present, keep your child home and call your doctor.
-If your child has strep throat, please inform the school office.
+If your child has strep throat, COVID-19, influenza, or any other contagious illness, please inform the school office.

-A fever is a warning that all is not right with the body.
+A fever is a warning that all is not right with the body and is signaled by a body temperature of 100.4 degrees fahrenheit or higher.
 The best way to check for fever is with a thermometer.
-If no thermometer is available, check the child's forehead with the back of the hand.
 If it is hot, keep the child home until fever can be checked.
 Do not allow your child to return to school until your child has been free of fever for 24 hours without medication.